Use these ideas and tips to improve a sales presentation.

-People have been searching for ways to make a more effective sales presentation for 70,000 years!
+People have been searching for ways to make more effective presentations for 70,000 years!

 According to scientific sources, people began to acquire modern speech around 70,000 thousand years ago.
 Whether you consider it a gift of God, or an ability that arose from natural selection, no other human development has had such impact on our success.

-Speaking effectively is an indispensable skill in sales communication.
 "Speak only when your words will be better than your silence would have been".
 This was the advice offered on the first sales training course I attended.
+Speaking well is an indispensable sales presentation skill.

 It is hard maxim to follow unless you are naturally quiet, which is an unusual characteristic for salespeople.
 If everything you say rings like church bells on a Sunday morning, people will get into the habit of listening when you speak.